Carlos Beltrán brings his own baggage to next y...

 - News Article

-With Barry Bonds, Roger Clemens and Curt Schilling off the ballot, next year's Hall of Fame vote figures to be a bit less contentious.Then again, the top newcomer arrives with his own recent baggage.
+Barry Bonds, Roger Clemens and Curt Schilling are officially off the Hall of Fame ballot, but newcomer Carlos Beltrán brings his own drama to the table.

 More Recent New York Mets Articles